-Most of the products handled the legitimate applications correctly, with no mistakes.

-CrowdStrike Falcon and Broadcom Symantec

-Endpoint Security both blocked two legitimate applications each.
-Despite that, this is a particularly strong performance from all the products.
+Almost all of the products handled the legitimate applications and websites correctly, with no mistakes.
+CrowdStrike Falcon blocked a single legitimate application.
+Despite that, this is a particularly strong performance for all of the products.

-All of the products in this test win AAA awards.
-The strongest, from Kaspersky, Microsoft, ESET and Fortinet stopped all threats and allowed all legitimate applications.
-The products from Trellix, CrowdStrike, VIPRE and Broadcom Symantec received Total Accuracy ratings in the very high 90s, which is also outstanding.
+All the products in this test win AAA awards by virtue of scoring total accuracy ratings of either 100% or in the high 90s.
+The strongest, from Microsoft, Kaspersky, Sophos and Trellix stopped all of the threats and allowed all legitimate applications.
+Products from CrowdStrike, Fortinet, VIPRE and Broadcom were only a single percentage point shy of a perfect total accuracy score.